Some of the numbers presented in this website may not be the most recent available

 Southern Europe is a relatively insignificant producing region although Italy produces gas and some oil in several regions onshore and offshore, especially in the Adriatic Sea.

 Almost all of Eastern Europe’s oil and gas comes from Russia.
-Russia is included in this region for convenience although the bulk of Russia’s oil and gas is now located in Siberia, in Asia.
+The bulk of Russia’s oil and gas is now located in Siberia.
 Offshore production from Russia has expanded relatively recently from Arctic regions and from the Caspian Sea.

 Most of the other countries in Eastern Europe have produced oil and/or gas but are now in decline.
 Romania was an important oil producer in the past.